 Surprising Facts about the Car Rental Industry

-- Over 17K car rental businesses will operate in the US by 2022.
+- Over 17K car rental businesses operated in the US in 2022.

 - Most car rental companies are in California (1,355), Florida (1,050), and Texas (960).

 - More than half of all rental cars in the US (54%) belong to domestic brands.

 - The US car rental market has 2M economy-class vehicles.

 - 55% of global car rentals are for leisure travel.